5 minutes with… a Lead Nurse

 ‘There are quite a few patients we get calls about who might have been on our service in the past.
 Many of these patients are more susceptible to having repeat episodes of UTI and cellulitis, so Primary Care clinicians know they can refer the patients back to us to avoid an admission.

 ‘For Primary Care clinicians using our service for the first time, they’ll use Consultant Connect to call us, explain the patient case and then we can advise whether the referral to our service is appropriate, if they are suitable for oral antibiotics rather than IV, or if an alternative pathway would be more suited.
-In these cases, we still know that we’ve taken those patients away from the front door, and we always follow up with them to ensure they don’t come back through the front door.
+In these cases, we still know that we’ve taken those patients away from the front door, and we always follow up with them to ensure they don’t come back through the front door, supporting admission avoidance.

 ‘With UTIs, these patients tend to be more elderly, and if we can avoid them being in hospital then that is preferable to avoid the complications of inpatient treatment.
 If they’re happy to make the effort of attending once a day for IV therapy, then this also frees up beds for patients who need them.’